Youth Resource Guide

 National Geographic has tons of information about the environment, created to educate, inspire and empower young people.

-NASA studies much more than space; their Climate Kids site offers a lot on the Earth’s climate and the impact of global warming.
+NASA studies much more than space!
+Their Climate Kids site offers a lot on the Earth’s climate and the impact of climate change.

-They don’t have much information on animal farming and its impact on the environment.
+They don’t have much information on animal farming and its impact on the environment, though.
 Why do you think?

 Start an Animal-Friendly Movie Night